Parallel entangling gate operations and two-way quantum communication in spin chains: Model

 where the integral is over the uniform (Haar) measure $d\psi$ on two-qubit state space, normalized as $\int d\psi=1$.
 Rewriting Eq.~(\ref{Average Gate Fidelity1}) in the tow-qubit computational basis, combined with some straightforward calculations, leads to

 Our goal is to maximize the average gate fidelity $\overline{F}_{\nu}$ for all pairs $\{A_{\nu},B_{\nu}\}$ at the same time.
 This can be pursue by maximizing the average $\mathcal{F}{=}\sum_{\nu=1}^{M}\overline{F}_{\nu}/M$ via controlling the Hamiltonian parameters $J_{0}$, $h_{0}$ and $h_{\nu}$'s.
 Our protocol can be established in two different strategies based on the set of the Hamiltonian parameters which are chosen to be optimized.
 In our first strategy, labeled by $\bm{S1}$, we set $h_0{=}0$ and attempt to create effective end-to-end interaction via optimizing $J_0{<}J$.
 In the second strategy, $\bm{S2}$, this effective interaction would be induced by applying strong magnetic field $h_0{>}J$ on the end sits of the data-bus while the coupling are kept uniform, i.e., $J_0{=}J$.
 Each of these strategies might be suitable for a different physical platform.
-Throughout the paper and for both strategies, we fix the time window to be $t\in[0,500]/J$, for the dynamics of the system and then maximize the average gate fidelity $\mathcal{F}$ with respect to the Hamiltonian parameters to find their optimal values, namely $J_{0}^{opt}/J$, $B_{0}^{opt}/J$ and $B_{\nu}^{opt}/J$, as well as the gate duration $\tau$ at which the gate operation between each pair of qubits takes place.
+Throughout the paper and for both strategies, we fix a time window, for the dynamics of the system and then maximize the average gate fidelity $\mathcal{F}$ with respect to the Hamiltonian parameters to find their optimal values, namely $J_{0}^{opt}/J$, $h_{0}^{opt}/J$ and $h_{\nu}^{opt}/J$, by brute-force optimization method.
+In fact, tuning the Hamiltonian parameters to these optimal values establishes an effective interactions between registers' qubits and, hence, the gate operation between each pair of qubits takes place with the highest quality at a special time $\tau$.
 For the sake of clarity, the average gate fidelity $\mathcal{F}$ that is obtained for the optimal parameters and the desired gate duration $\tau$ is denoted as $\mathcal{F}^{max}{=}\sum_{\nu=1}^{M}\overline{F}^{max}_{\nu}(\tau)/M$.
 In the following, we first restrict ourselves to the case of $M{=}2$, and evaluate the performance of two strategies $\bm{S1}$ and $\bm{S2}$.
 Then, we extend the results to larger $M$.